 Programming in Finance and Economics II

-Good knowledge of a programming language is a powerful tool for researchers and practitioners.
-It is also a valuable skill in the labor market.
+Good programming knowledge is a powerful tool for researchers and practitioners.
+While AI pair programming makes us more efficient, it still requires basic knowledge of computing.
+Programming is also a valuable skill in the labor market.
 This course introduces the students to advanced and powerful programming techniques.
-Building upon the foundation of Programming in Finance and Economics I, this course expands the students' capabilities in R and features introductions to Python, MySQL and the Linux operating system.
+Building upon the foundation of Programming in Finance and Economics I, this course expands the students' capabilities.

 The course is structured along computational concepts, not applications.
-The topics include
+The topics are:

 - Setting up a personal data server in the cloud: Linux, SQL, Web scraping, APIs and Cron